-Issue 13 - HazMat Training and Exercise: Training & Exercise project support the sustainment of team capability.
-To maintain the highest response capability departments must ensure members are proficient and certified at CBRNE level skills and knowledge in detection, identification and containment of extremely hazardous substances, this project funds not only new members but maintains the advanced skills and knowledge of exiting members.
+I. Issue 24- Hazmat Training: Training project supports the sustainment of team capability.
+In the past few years' teams have lost large numbers of personnel through attrition due primarily to retirements, promotions and reassignments.
+To maintain the highest response capability departments must ensure members are proficient and certified at CBRNE level skills and knowledge in detection, identification and containment of extremely hazardous substances.
+This project funds not only new members but maintains the advanced skills and knowledge of exiting members.